rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 that uses the trait `AGraph` and the associated type `Node`</span>

 This is much cleaner.
 We only need to have one generic type parameter, `G`, with the trait bound `AGraph`.
-Since `distance` doesn't use the `Edge` type at all, it doesn't need to be specified anywhere.
+Since `distance` doesn’t use the `Edge` type at all, it doesn’t need to be specified anywhere.
 To use the `Node` type associated with `AGraph`, we can specify `G::Node`.

 #### Trait Objects with Associated Types

-You may have been wondering why we didn't use a trait object in the `distance` functions in Listing 19-23 and Listing 19-24.
+You may have been wondering why we didn’t use a trait object in the `distance` functions in Listing 19-23 and Listing 19-24.
 The signature for the `distance` function using the generic `GGraph` trait does get a bit more concise using a trait object: